pietrop/autoEdit_2_documentation/architecture.md

 │   │   ├── demo_db.js
 │   │   ├── helpers.js
 │   │   ├── models
+// this is the router for transcriptions
 │   │   ├── router.js
+// separate router for paper-edits
 │   │   ├── router_paperedit.js
+//ejs templates
 │   │   ├── templates
 │   │   └── views
 // ffmpeg and ffprobe binaries